CodeForAfrica/ghost/README.md

 A production-ready Ghost blog platform configured with MinIO object storage for media files, using Docker Compose for container orchestration.

+This file covers local development and testing.
+For deployment to Dokku, see [DOKKU_DEPLOYMENT.md](DOKKU_DEPLOYMENT.md).

 ## Overview

 This project sets up a complete Ghost blogging platform with the following components: